 The Psycho-Oncology Service, part of the Psychological Medicine Service at St James’s Hospital, aims to provide expert, compassionate care to patients with cancer who are attending the hospital.
-Affiliated to Trinity College Dublin, the service also provides training for health care professionals.
+Affiliated to Trinity College Dublin, the service also provides training for healthcare professionals.
 Its emphasis is on the early recognition of psychological distress, the delivery of best practice in terms of interventions and the promotion of psychological well-being.
-Through teaching and teamwork, it seeks to promote a culture of collaboration, compassion and respect, not only for patients but also for all those involved in providing health care.
+Through teaching and teamwork, it seeks to promote a culture of collaboration, compassion and respect, not only for patients but also for all those involved in providing healthcare.

 The team operates from a single building on the hospital site, fostering collaboration between clinicians and helping to integrate the response to psychological distress within a medical setting.

 The Psychological Medicine Service gives patients access to a broad range of interventions and expertise, ranging from psycho-education and self-directed learning to specific interventions provided by senior clinical nurse specialists, principal clinical psychologists and consultant psychiatrists.
-The service has led the field in providing innovative educational programmes for health care students and clinicians, both locally and nationally.
+The service has led the field in providing innovative educational programmes for healthcare students and clinicians, both locally and nationally.

-In constantly striving for excellence, the service has received several national awards, including the HSE Innovations and Quality Award (2005) and Best Hospital Project and An Duais Mhór at the Irish Health Care Awards (2012).
-It was the first service to develop a clinical nurse specialist post in general hospital mental health, the first mental health team to develop an intern-training position and the only fully integrated, multidisciplinary psycho-oncology service in Ireland, to date.
+In constantly striving for excellence, the service has received several national awards, including the HSE Innovations and Quality Award (2005) and Best Hospital Project and An Duais Mhór at the Irish Healthcare Awards (2012).
+It was the first service to develop a clinical nurse specialist post in general hospital mental health, the first mental health team to develop an intern-training position and the only fully integrated, multidisciplinary psycho-oncology service in Ireland to date.

-Many patients who receive a cancer diagnosis experience a range of complex emotions: numbness, shock, fear, anger, guilt or sadness.
+Many patients who receive a cancer diagnosis experience a range of complex emotions: numbness, shock, fear, anger, guilt and sadness.
 These emotions can be short-lived, or they can continue and worsen, leading to significant and severe depression or anxiety.
 The Psychological Medicine Service helps to respond to this distress, developing interventions to match need, through:

-In addressing the wide range of symptoms associated with cancer, the team provides expertise in psychological interventions, including Cognitive Behavioural Therapy and mindfulness, as well as expertise in psychiatric assessment and medical interventions.
+In addressing the wide range of symptoms associated with cancer, the team provides expertise in psychological interventions, including Cognitive Behavioural Therapy (CBT) and mindfulness, as well as expertise in psychiatric assessment and medical interventions.

 In addition to working with a range of conditions such as depression, anxiety, body-image problems and steroid-induced illness, the service provides a range of specific interventions, some of which are listed below.

-Cognitive Behavioural Therapy and Cancer-Related Fatigue
+Cognitive Behavioural Therapy (CBT) and cancer-related fatigue

-Mindfulness and Cancer
+Mindfulness and cancer

 The team has developed an intervention based on mindfulness, running mindfulness-based group sessions throughout the year.